-- Next step is to enable the logging configuration.
+- The next step is to enable the logging configuration.
 We suggest you enable this for any kind of pipeline activity and point the login directory to an S3 location.
 This can be very useful for troubleshooting activities later.
 Click ‘Activate’ and you are good to go.

-If your ETL involves AWS ecosystem components only, then AWS Data pipeline is an excellent choice for implementing ETL workflows without having to maintain an ETL infrastructure on your own.
-That said, it is not without its quirks and we have made an attempt to explain the less elegant bits in the above sections.
+If your ETL involves AWS ecosystem components only, then the AWS Data pipeline is an excellent choice for implementing ETL workflows without having to maintain an ETL infrastructure on your own.
+That said, it is not without its quirks, and we have attempted to explain the less elegant bits in the above sections.

-If your use spans beyond AWS components or if you are looking to implement a fuss-free ETL, it may be better to use robust data pipeline platform such as Hevo Data that provides much more flexibility along with an enterprise-grade data migration experience.
+If your use spans beyond AWS components or if you are looking to implement a fuss-free ETL, it may be better to use robust data pipeline platforms such as Hevo Data that provide much more flexibility along with an enterprise-grade data migration experience.

 Businesses can use automated platforms like Hevo Data to set the integration and handle the ETL process.
 It helps you directly transfer data from 150+ sources of your choice to a Data Warehouse, Business Intelligence tools, or any other desired destination in a fully automated and secure manner without having to write any code and will provide you a hassle-free experience.